LukasBicus/algorithms/README.md

 # Algorithms

-My personal space for learning algorithms
+My personal space for practising algorithms.
+Now I focus on [Advent of code 2015](https://adventofcode.com/2015) and I have a lot of fun.

 ## How to run ts scripts